CenikLab/CenikLab.github.io/_alumni/8501_michael_geng.md

 im_height: 160
 linkedin: LinkedIn.com/in/MichaelJGeng
 ---
-Michael is currently a medical student in the EnMed program of Texas A&M.
+Michael moved onto the EnMed program of Texas A&M. He is currently a surgery resident at UVA Health.
-   His research interests deal with the computational methods of ribosome profiling.

 * 2020, University of Texas at Austin
 B.S.
 Computer Science